lucasven/nexfinapp/WHATSAPP_PROFILE_INTEGRATION.md

 - Check if the WhatsApp number is added in the profile
 - Verify permissions are enabled
 - Check bot logs for authorization errors
+- Ensure the phone number format matches (the bot auto-normalizes to digits-only)

+### "Permission denied" errors

+- Check the number's permissions in the profile page
+- Verify which permissions are required for the action (see Permission to Action Mapping above)
+- Update permissions and try again - changes take effect immediately

 ### Group invite not working